 Monoculture is bad for business.

-We've focused here on engineering because people insist that female engineers or developers are "unicorns," but hiring more women in design, product, project management, community, and leadership positions in general creates a healthier workplace.
+We've focused here on engineering because people insist that non-male engineers or developers are "unicorns," but hiring more women & non-binary people in design, product, project management, community, and leadership positions in general creates a healthier workplace.
 A diverse workplace is proven to get better results, more accurately reflects your customer/client base, and ensures a wider range of experience.

 "Women account for fewer than a quarter of the engineers at most tech companies.
 Technical positions are more likely to lead to senior roles at tech companies." - NYTimes